 Eat your lunch without puking?
 2011 IS AMAZING!

 With short-term goals such as this, you might say that I missed the big picture.
-While I was concentrating on keeping my food down and wondering how the hell I was going to manage a 12 hour plane journey to Japan in Cattle Class, everyone else was thinking about the year ahead, and all the excitement, joy, sadness, opportunity, love and conflict it would bring.
+While I was concentrating on keeping my food down and wondering how the hell I was going to manage a 12 hour plane journey to Japan, everyone else was thinking about the year ahead, and all the excitement, joy, sadness, opportunity, love and conflict it would bring.
 That is what the first of January is for.
 You think they gave us a bank holiday to go down to Oxford Street and spend the whole day taking off 7 layers of clothing to try on a t-shirt, find it doesn’t fit, put all the layers back on again and walk into another shop, seemingly in competition with the last to see how high they can get their thermometer to go?
 To spend the whole day standing in queues watching everyone’s miserable faces as they attempt to convince themselves that the £10 they saved was worth it, getting angrier and angrier at the world and cursing every other person there?
 The banks are on holiday, but your account takes the biggest hammering it’s had since the last time you went abroad and took out €3,000 because you weren’t sure what the exchange rate was and anyway… It’s not real money, is it?

 Personally I can’t think of anything worse than getting sucked into the sales, so I’m staying at home, wiping the slate clean and laying out my game plan.